Acoustic resonance: Vibrating string

-where T is the tension, ρ is the mass per unit length, and m is the total mass.
+Under these assumptions, the resonant frequencies form an exact harmonic series.
 Higher tension and shorter lengths increase the resonant frequencies.
-When the string is excited with an impulsive function (a finger pluck or a strike by a hammer), the string vibrates at all the frequencies present in the impulse (an impulsive function theoretically contains 'all' frequencies).
+When the string is excited with an impulsive function (a finger pluck or a strike by a hammer), the string vibrates at all the frequencies present in the impulse (an impulsive has broad frequency content.)
 Those frequencies that are not one of the resonances are quickly filtered out—they are attenuated—and all that is left is the harmonic vibrations that we hear as a musical note.

+Measurements of piano strings show that their partials are not exact integer multiples of the fundamental frequency.
+Robert W. Young measured the inharmonicity of plain steel piano strings in situ in six pianos of different sizes and makes.
+He showed that the frequency deviation increases with mode number and depends on string diameter and vibrating length.
+The results follow stiff-string theory, which predicts a quadratic dependence on mode number and an inverse fourth-power dependence on string length.
+Young found that inharmonicity near middle C is similar across pianos but is lower in larger instruments and increases rapidly at higher pitches.

 String resonance in music instruments

 String resonance occurs on string instruments.
-Strings or parts of strings may resonate at their fundamental or overtone frequencies when other strings are sounded.
-For example, an A string at 440 Hz will cause an E string at 330 Hz to resonate, because they share an overtone of 1320 Hz (3rd overtone of A and 4th overtone of E).
+In some cases, a string may be excited indirectly by another sounding string if their harmonic frequencies are closely related, producing sympathetic vibration.
+For example, an A string at 440 Hz can excite an E string at 330 Hz because both produce a harmonic near 1320 Hz, allowing energy transfer between the strings.